 Three Things I Avoid Saying to My Kids

-Here are three things I try not to say:
+Without further ado, here are the three things I try not to say:

 1. “You’re ok.
 Stop crying.”